SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 :ref:`Expressions_PostfixExpressions`.
 This is called a :newTerm:`chained implicit member expression`.
-In a chained implicit member expression, the type of the entire expression needs to be the same as the type implied by its context.
+In a chained implicit member expression, the type of the entire expression needs to be convertible to the type implied by its context.
 Although it's common for all of the chained postfix expressions to have the same type,